Battle of Caloocan

-The Battle of Caloocan was one of the opening engagements of the Philippine–American War, and was fought between an American force under the command of Arthur MacArthur Jr. and Filipino defenders led by Antonio Luna in February 1899.
-American troops launched a successful attack on the Filipino-held settlement of Caloocan on February 10, which was part of an offensive planned by MacArthur Jr. Occurring a few days after an American victory near Manila on February 4–5, the engagement once again demonstrated the military superiority that American forces held over the Philippine Republican Army.
+The Battle of Caloocan was fought on February 10, 1899 between American forces under the command of Major General Arthur MacArthur Jr. and Filipino forces led by Brigadier-general Antonio Luna.
+One of the opening engagements of the Philippine–American War, the battle resulted in the Americans capturing the city of Caloocan from the Filipinos as part of an offensive planned and led by MacArthur.
+Occurring only five days after the American victory at Manila on February 5, the engagement once again demonstrated the military superiority that the American military held over the Philippine Republican Army.
 However, it was not the decisive strike that MacArthur had hoped for, and the war continued for another three years.

 From 1896 to 1898, Filipino revolutionaries led by the Katipunan waged the Philippine Revolution against Spanish colonial rule.
 Despite providing assistance to the revolutionaries, the United States decided to annex the Philippines in the 1898 Treaty of Paris.
 On February 4, American troops fired on a Filipino detachment, sparking war between the U.S. and the newly-established Philippine Republic.
 Over the following days, American commanders in the region made plans to attack Caloocan.
 On February 10, American forces launched a three-hour bombardment of the settlement; immediately afterwards, a large U.S. force advanced towards Caloocan.
 Aided by a surprise attack, American troops successfully stormed the city.

-The capture of Caloocan placed sections of the Manila-Dagupan Railroad along with large amounts of rolling stock into the hands of U.S. forces.
-However, as the majority of Luna's troops were able to retreat intact and were soon able to regroup elsewhere, the battle did not have the decisive impact that American military commanders had initially hoped for.
-On February 22, Filipino forces launched an attack on American positions on Manila but withdrew after two days of fighting.
-Later, allegations that U.S. troops had committed atrocities such as summarily executing Filipino prisoners of war during the battle were investigated by a Senate Committee on the Philippines, which chose not to pursue the matter further.
+The capture of Caloocan led significant sections of the Manila-Dagupan Railroad along with large amounts of its rolling stock to fall into the hands of American forces.
+However, as the majority of Luna's 5,000 troops were able to retreat intact and soon regrouped elsewhere, the battle did not have the decisive impact that American military commanders had initially hoped for.
+On February 22, the Filipinos launched a counterattack on American positions on Manila but withdrew after two days of fighting.
+Allegations later surfaced that American troops had summarily executed prisoners of war during the capture of Caloocan, which the US Senate's Committee on the Philippines investigated before choosing not to further pursue the matter.